-Andy realises he is going to become wealthier as his business takes off, but – after watching friends in similar situations having to pay high tax bills – he wants to protect his new found wealth while also growing it in the long term.
+Andy realises he is going to become wealthier as his business takes off, but after watching friends in similar situations having to pay high tax bills he wants to protect his new found wealth while also growing it over the long term.

 This is why Andy chose Centuria LifeGoals, the simple, flexible and tax efficient investment solution giving investors the control to grow wealth in the way they want.

 But what is Centuria LifeGoals?
 This innovative strategy makes use of the increasingly popular investment bond structure, which is essentially a combination of a managed fund and a life insurance policy, to give you a say in how you want to invest.
 The most exciting features of Centuria LifeGoals include:

 Most importantly, your Centuria LifeGoals investment can be altered to reflect your financial situation as it evolves, while also delivering optimum tax efficiency.
 To show you how, let’s go back to Andy’s scenario.

 At 30 years old and after his first taste of success, Andy uses Centuria LifeGoals to grow profits from a huge business deal in a tax efficient way.

 He takes $25,000 and invests it in a Centuria LifeGoals account with a growth portfolio selected as his underlying investment.
 As his business continues to generate cash, Andy regularly tops up his Centuria LifeGoals investment with $500 per month in the first year and increases this by 10% per annum.